yash150204/Yash_Agrawal/pages/the_handmaid's_tale.md

 ia said
 ### This shows that women with a sexual appetite + who can consummate and reproduce has "privilege" in the "priso
 ### "The Marthas are not supposed to fraternize with us.
 Fraternize means to behave like a brother.
 Luke told me that.
 He said there was no corresponding word that meant to behave like a sister."
-### "She wanted me to feel that I could not come into the house unless she said so."
+### "She wanted me to feel that I could not come into the house unle said so."
 ####
 have like a sister."
 "